 Local time is GMT +8.

 Electrical current is 220 volts, 50Hz.
-Plug types vary but the two-pin flat blade and oblique three-pin flat blade plugs are common.
+Plug types vary, but the two-pin flat blade and oblique three-pin flat blade plugs are common.
 Adapters are generally required.

-China currency is the Renminbi Yuan (CNY), which is divided into 10 chiao/jiao or 100 fen.
-Make sure you exchange your leftover Yuan before returning home because this currency can only be exchanged within China's borders.
+China's currency is the Renminbi Yuan (CNY), which is divided into 10 jiao or 100 fen.
+Make sure you exchange your leftover Yuan before returning home because you may have difficulty exchanging the currency outside China's borders.
 Foreign cash can be exchanged in cities at the Bank of China.
 Banks are closed weekends.
 The larger hotels and the special 'Friendship Stores' designed for foreigners will accept most Western currencies for purchases.
 Major credit cards are accepted in the main cities, but acceptance may be limited in more rural areas.
-ATMs are scarce outside the main cities.
+ATMs are scarce in rural areas.

 The international dialling code for China is +86.
 Phone cards are widely available and calls can be made from post offices and hotels; phone booths on the streets are usually for local calls only.
 In hotels, local calls are generally free or will be charged only a nominal fee.
 Mobile phone networks are very advanced and Chinese networks have roaming agreements with most non-North American international operators.
 Internet cafes are available in most main towns.

-Emergencies: 110 (Police); 120 (Ambulance - Beijing)
+Emergencies: 110 (Police); 120 (Ambulance)

-There are no car hire facilities at Xiamen Airport; however, rental agencies are located in the city.
+There are no car hire facilities at Xiamen Airport, however rental agencies are located in the city.

-The terminal features a bank, post office, medical centre, baby room, lost and found, public telephones, smoking areas, disabled services, luggage storage facility, first-class and VIP lounges, a business centre, massage chairs, and an entertainment hall.
+The terminal features a bank, medical centre, baby room, lost and found, public telephones, smoking areas, disabled services, luggage storage facility, first-class and VIP lounges, a business centre, massage chairs, and an entertainment hall.
 There are also several coffee shops, Chinese and Western-style restaurants, and a number of duty-free and souvenir shops.